 But also remember, these are the state minimums – the least amount of coverage necessary to get on the road.
 If you cause a serious accident, minimum coverage might not provide any funds for your own medical care or property damage.
 It is recommended to purchase 100/300/100 full coverage policies with comprehensive and collision coverage.

-What Determines My Cheap Chicago Auto Insurance Premiums?
+What Determines Chicago Auto Insurance Premiums?

 Not every state uses the same standards when calculating insurance premiums.
 For example, California has banned gender and credit scores from being factored into auto insurance premiums.
 Knowing what determines insurance premiums can help you find the best cheap car insurance in Chicago.